Kay-the-Programmer/Book_library/README.md

 ## Overview

 The Book Library Project is a web application that allows users to manage a collection of books.
 The frontend is built using Angular, while the backend is powered by Spring Boot.
-The application supports basic CRUD (Create, Read, Update, Delete) operations for books, user authentication, and a simple user interface to interact with the library.
+The application supports basic CRUD (Create, Read, Update, Delete) operations for books and a simple user interface to interact with the library.

 ## Features

-- User Authentication: Register, login, and manage user sessions.
 - Book Management: Add, edit, view, and delete books.
-- Search Functionality: Search for books by title or author.
-- Responsive Design: User-friendly interface accessible on various devices.

 ## Technologies Used